 I recommend that you reach out to a family member, neighbor, or someone in your social circle who sews.
 You might know someone who has a sewing machine that has been collecting dust.
 Or you might talk to friends who who are gifted at sewing.
 Either way, you want to avoid the stress of making them yourself.
 (Unless of course, you are the one gifted at sewing!)
 And, you also may want to avoid ordering the masks from overseas.
 Handmade and locally produced is going to win attention during this time so use that your advantage.

-Make a Prototype and Market It
+Make a Prototype and Market the Product

 Browse through a few online samples, add a dash of your creativity, and request your acquaintance to sew few prototypes for your DIY Face Mask businsess.

 But don’t make too many!
-Here’s why
+Here’s why:

 - You might discover that more people want more adult masks and you have too many kid sizes